npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Run the tests to verify that we have not broken anything... we are not actually using the Closed class yet.

-Now make Open.sessionStarted() return an instance of Closed:
+Now make Open.close() return an instance of Closed:

 ~~~
-fun sessionStarted() =
+fun close() =
     Closed(sessionId, capacity, signups)
 ~~~

 Run the tests: there are failures because of the TODO() calls:

-* in handleSignup, replace TODO calls by sending a CONFLICT status with an error message (e.g. "session started") as the body text.
+* in handleSignup, replace TODO calls by sending a CONFLICT status with an error message (e.g. "sign-up closed") as the body text.
 * in handleStarted:
   * GET: replace with returning `sheet is Closed`
   * POST: there is nothing to do if the session is already started, replace the TODO() with an empty branch and a comment like "// nothing to do" and move the call to sendResponse after the `when` block.

 Run the tests.
 They pass.
 COMMIT!

-Look for uses of isSessionStarted.
+Look for uses of isClosed.
 The only calls are accessors in the checks.
 Therefore, the value never changes, and is always false.
 The checks are dead code, because we have replaced the use of the boolean property with subtyping.

 * Delete the check statements
-* Safe-Delete the isSessionStarted constructor parameter
+* Safe-Delete the isClosed constructor parameter

 Run the tests.
 They pass.
 COMMIT!

 Review the class... now we have methods that return the abstract SessionSignup type.
 We can make the code express the state transitions explicitly in the type system be declaring the methods to return the concrete type (or letting Kotlin infer the result type).

 * ASIDE: I prefer to explicitly declare the result type I want.
-* Declare the result of sessionStarted() as Closed, and of signUp & cancelSignUp as Open
+* Declare the result of close() as Closed, and of signUp & cancelSignUp as Open

 Run the tests.
 They pass.
 COMMIT!